 The Nut Grove is located in the Baxter Conservation Area just south of Kars, Ontario on Regional Road 13.
 It can be accessed from the McManus Interpretive Centre in the Baxter Conservation Area by following the trail from the back of the centre, or by parking at the south end of the Third Line Road and following the old road beside the garage.
-At the entrance to the grove there is a sign kiosk offering a detailed map of the site, and a free brochure for self-guided tours.
+At the entrance to the grove there is a sign kiosk offering a detailed map of the site.
 The picture shows the grove from a position at the northwest corner of the site, looking southward towards the Rideau River which is just beyond the farthest trees.

 The site slopes from high dry ground, through to wetland, and has sandy to sandy/loam soils.
 It has been contoured to provide air drainage to the Rideau River, and a pond is located at the end farthest from the river.
 Thus the site offers a range of microclimates for testing.
 Many of the plants are now nut producers.
 New species, varieties, and cultivars are being planted every year, towards completing the collection of an estimated 60 to 70 kinds of nut trees that could grow locally.
 Today there are more than thirty kinds on display, comprising about 100 individual specimens.
 Included are Ginkgos, Nut Pines, Oaks, Walnuts, Hickories, Buckeyes, Horse chestnuts, Hazels, Yellowhorn, Kentucky Coffee Tree, Locusts, Beech, Black Cherry, Chestnut and Hackberry.
 Some commemorative Trees have been planted to honour individuals' contributions to the advancement of the Nut Grove.